romkey/vendo/README.md

-# Discoball RGB LED Controller Hardware and Software
+# Vendo RGB LED Controller Software

 _Use at your own risk!
 Incorrectly wired LEDs could damage your hardware or even be a fire hazard._

-This repo has the hardware plans and code for a simple RGB LED controller called the "discoball".

-Discoball is one of several similar hardware and software projects based on the ESP32 and ESP8266: furball, furball-mini, butterball.

-Discoball works with RGB LEDs that have built-in controllers like the Adafruit Neopixel, WS2812B, and uses the excellent [http://fastled.io/](FastLED) library to do all the heavy lifting.
+Vendo works with RGB LEDs that have built-in controllers like the Adafruit Neopixel, WS2812B, APA102 and others and uses the excellent [http://fastled.io/](FastLED) library to do all the heavy lifting.
+It provides web and MQTT-based interfaces

 ## Hardware